1. ABOUT TOPICS-MDS

 2.2 Where can I download the data?

-TOPICS-MDS data are maintained and distributed by Radboud University Medical Centre, Nijmegen, Nederlands.
+TOPICS-MDS data are maintained and distributed by Radboud University Medical Centre, Nijmegen, The Netherlands.
 Data will be directly provided to the user subject to completion and approval of a data request form.

 2.3 Which data formats are available?

-Access to surveys (English version), codebooks and syntax for derived variables are openly available to facilitate the use of TOPICS-MDS.
-A separate database describing project characteristics (e.g. project study designs, response rates, attrition) is currently in progress, and this information will also be open to users to assist in interpretation of the database.
+Access to TOPICS-MDS questionnaires (Dutch and English versions), codebooks and syntax are openly available to facilitate the use of TOPICS-MDS.
+Metadata are described in a project overview and are partly included in the TOPICS-MDS database (e.g. project study design, sampling frame, intervention group).
+A separate overview shows the response rates per project per time of measurement.
+This information is also open to users to assist in interpretation of the database.